dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 +------------+--------------+---------------------+------------+
 1 row in set
 ```
-Note: as explained in the perrequsite section we wil be giving cut and patse commands that make no assumption about what context the user is in the dtk shell.
-See these cut and paste fragments will typically start with 'cd /FULLPATH'.
-If the user wants to take advatage of the DTK shell contecxt mechanism, if teh user ws already in the 'serce-module; context, they simply can do 'ls' as shown below
+Note: as explained in the perrequsite section we wil be giving cut and patse commands that make no assumption about what context the user is in the DTK shell.
+Consequently, these cut and paste fragments will typically start with 'cd /FULLPATH'.
+If the user was already in the 'service-module; context, they simply can do 'ls' as shown below
 ```
 dtk:/service-module>ls
 +------------+--------------+---------------------+------------+